 One out of every three Americans develops a vision-impairing eye condition by the age of 65.
 Some age-related eye disorders (AREDs) that affect seniors include glaucoma, cataracts, macular degeneration, and diabetic retinopathy.
-Knowing the signs and symptoms of each of these conditions, as well as the treatments available, can help you and a loved one protect their vision at old age.
+Knowing the signs and symptoms of each of these conditions, as well as the treatments available, can help you and a loved one protect their loss of peripheral vision at old age.

 Glaucoma occurs when the pressure inside the eye rises, causing damage to the optic nerve and vision loss or blindness.
 Up to one million people may get glaucoma without realising it because there are usually no early symptoms.